Sea Point: History

 Ships entering the harbour in Table Bay from the east coast of Africa have to round the coast at Sea Point and over the years many of them have been wrecked on the reefs just off-shore.
 In May 1954, during a great storm, the Basuto Coast (246 tonnes) ended up on the rocks within a few metres of the concrete wall of the promenade.
 A fireman who came to the assistance of the crew was swept off the wall of the swimming pool adjacent to the promenade by waves and was never seen again.
 The vessel was soon thereafter salvaged for scrap.
 In July 1966 a large cargo ship, the S.A.
 Seafarer, was stranded on the rocks only a couple of hundred metres from the Three Anchor Bay beach.
 The stranding was the cause of one of Cape Town's earliest great environmental scares, owing to the cargo including drums of tetramethyl lead and tetraethyl lead, volatile and highly toxic compounds that in those days were added to motor fuels as an anti-knocking agent.
 The ship was gradually destroyed by the huge swells that habitually roll in from the south Atlantic.
 Salvage from the ship can still be found in local antique shops.

+The area was historically classed as a "whites only" area only during the apartheid era under the terms of the Group Areas Act, a series of South African laws that restricted urban areas according to racial classifications.
+Some black and coloured residents continued to live in pockets of the suburb during this era.
+The Twin Towers on Beach Road were built in the context of a "white housing crisis" in racially segregated Cape Town in the 1960s and 1970s.
+In the 1970s the National Party initiated several planning interventions, including the suspension of the city's zoning rules with regards to building height for developers willing to build housing in white Group Areas.

+In the early 1970s, the iconic 23-storey Ritz Hotel was built in Sea Point, with a revolving restaurant.
+Prior to the development of the V&A Waterfront, Sea Point was known as a "tiny Manhattan by the sea", known for its restaurants and entertainment.

 In the mid to late 1990s, the area experienced a rise in crime as drug dealers and prostitutes moved into the area.
 However, due to the aggressive adoption of broken windows municipal management spearheaded by then area councillor Jean-Pierre Smith, the crime rate declined throughout most of the 2000s.
 On the morning of 20 January 2003, nine men were killed in a brutal attack at the Sizzler's massage parlour in Sea Point.